iwona-pi/reactnd-project-myreads-starter/README.md

 # MyReads Project

+Small application showing three shelves of books with possibility to moving through them all books.
+Backend server enables schearching new books and adding them to our shelves.
 This project is completed using React.
-Small app showing three shelves of books with possibility to moving through them all books.
-Backend server enables schearching new books and adding them to our shelves.

 ## How to run the app